< AllMoto's Motorcycle Investor mag

 mv agusta f4

 While I was chasing some other minor issue, I had cause to remove the left fairing panel.
 Access is incredibly easy, with a set of Dzus fasteners, and the whole thing comes off in a couple of minutes without resorting to tools.
 In fact, it's very much like a Ducati 916 to work on, right down to the flip-up seat/tailpiece.
-Hardly surprising, since it both were designed by Massimo Tamburini.
+Hardly surprising, since both were designed by Massimo Tamburini.

 ducati 916